nosas/blog/toonvision/multiclassification/article.md

 We've made an accurate and small convnet model capable of distinguishing between the four Cog suits.
 Thanks to Keras-Tuner and Tensorboard, we compared different models and hyperparameters to create the most optimal model for our problem.
-Furthermore, we learned about classification performance metrics, such as recall, precision, F1-score, and how they excel over accuracy in imbalance datasets.
+Furthermore, we learned about classification performance metrics, such as recall, precision, F1-score, and how they excel over accuracy in imbalanced datasets.
 Finally, we visualized the model's activations and superimposed heatmaps (CAMs) to understand what the model sees in each sample.

 ### Next steps

 The next step is to create a real-time object detection model.
-I'm hoping to use this model to grow and balance the dataset by automatically extracting and labeling objects from images.
+I'm hoping to use this model to grow and balance the dataset by automatically labeling and extracting objects from images.
 The growing dataset will be used to re-train and improve the binary and multiclass models.
 We'll even use the dataset to create a 32-class Cog classifier.